-4. Petzl Cordex Lightweight Belay Gloves
+5. Petzl Cordex Lightweight Belay Gloves

-BREATHABLE FULL FINGER GLOVES
+BREATHABLE FULL-FINGER GLOVES

 Petzl also makes a lightweight version of their popular Cordex gloves, and these can be a good option if you don’t want anything too heavy.
 Like the heavy gloves, the lightweight Petzl gloves are made using premium goat leather for durability and abrasion resistance, and there are grommet holes to easily clip the gloves to your carabiner when not in use.
-They available in five different sizes, making them a good unisex option.
+They’re available in five different sizes, making them a good unisex option.

-5. Black Diamond Crag Gloves
+6. Black Diamond Crag Climbing Gloves

-6. Outdoor Research Splitter Work Gloves
+7. Outdoor Research Splitter Work Gloves

 BEST HEAVYWEIGHT GLOVES